 Get IP From: Static IP (Manual) is chosen here.
-Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2622.
+Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2610.
 When Dynamic IP (DHCP) is selected, the other fields here will be grayed out.
 Please allow about 2 minutes for the DHCP client to be functional once this selection is made.
 IP Address: Assign a static IP address that is within the IP address range of your network.
 Subnet Mask: Enter the subnet mask.
 All devices in the network must share the same subnet mask.
+Gateway: Enter the IP address of the gateway/router in your network.
 DNS: Enter a DNS server IP address.
 This is usually the local IP address of your gateway/router.

-Authentication Settings - Username/Password

-The Captive Portal is a built-in web authentication server.
+Authentication Settings - Username/Password The Captive Portal is a built-in web authentication server.
 When a station connects to an AP, the web browser will be redirected to a web authentication page.
 In this window, you can view and configure the Captive Portal settings.
 After selecting Username/Password as the authentication type, you can configure the Username/Password authentication that will be applied to each wireless client in this network.
 Session timeout Enter the session timeout value here.
-This value here.
+This value (1-1440): can be from 1 to 1440 minutes.
+By default, this value is 60 minutes.

+SSID Index: Select the SSID for this authentication.
+Authentication Type: Select the captive portal encryption type here.
 The options to choose from are Web Redirection, Username/Password, Passcode, Remote RADIUS, LDAP and POP3.
 In this section we'll discuss the Username/Password option.